milkieTigera/milkieTigera.github.io/_pages/about.md

   - /about.html
 ---

 My research focuses on the intersection of Generative AI and AI security.
-I am fortunate to be advised by Jie Gui (guijiejie.github.io) and am a member of the Jie Group.
+I am fortunate to be advised by [Ran He](https://rhe-web.github.io/) and [Jie Gui](https://guijiejie.github.io).

 Research Interests